Refunds from Salesforce

 ## Setting up Refunds from Salesforce

 Refunds from Salesforce currently does not have any explicit setting in the FinDock Setup.
-However, please do note that the feature requires the FinDock Core Refunds Run permission set.
+However, using the feature requires the FinDock Core Refunds Run permission set, part of the FinDock Service Agent permission set group.
+For specific integration patterns, see [Integrating Refunds from Salesforce](/docs/payments/integrating-refunds-from-salesforce).

 ## Refunds with Fundraising as source